Our Story

 New Generation

-Leadership transition begins as Leonardo Mirabal steps into the role of incoming president, with a vision to expand ACM into an interactive arts program.
+Leadership transition begins as Leonardo Mirabal steps into the role of executive director, with a vision to expand ACM into an interactive arts program.

 The Mirabal Family Legacy

 Carnival tradition runs deep in the Mirabal family.
 Stelvyn learned from his uncle, his father Rafael — a tailor — made the carnival suits, and the entire family participates in keeping the tradition alive.
-Now, his son Leonardo is carrying the legacy forward as incoming president of ACM.
+Now, his son Leonardo is carrying the legacy forward as executive director of ACM.

 Leadership